scylladb/scylladb/docs/cql/ddl.rst

                                              the provided datacenter.
 ``'replication_factor'``               int   The number of replicas to use as a default
                                              per datacenter if not specifically provided.
-                                             Note that this always defers to existing definitions or explicit datacenter settings.
+                                             Note that when altered, the new value is applied only if it is consistent with the existing settings.
                                              For example, to have three replicas per datacenter, supply this with a value of 3.
 ===================================== ====== =============================================

-Note that when ``ALTER`` ing keyspaces and supplying ``replication_factor``, auto-expansion will only *add* new datacenters for safety, it will not alter existing datacenters or remove any even if they are no longer in the cluster.
+Note that when ``ALTER`` ing keyspaces and supplying ``replication_factor``, auto-expansion validates the new value and it is applied only in the following cases:
+ - Data centers are divided into 2 groups: configured and unconfigured DCs
+ - If no DC is configured, apply the replication_factor to all DCs.
+ - Otherwise, if all configured DCs have the same RF:
+   - If there are no unconfigured DCs, just apply the new replication_factor too all DCs.
+   - If there are both configured DCs (all configured the same), and one or more unconfigured DCs, apply the replication_factor to the unconfigured DCs if and only if the replication_factor is the same as the one already configured to the presently configured DCs.
+ - Otherwise, the replication_factor is deemed as ambiguous and an error will be returned.

+auto-expansion will only *add* new datacenters or alter existing datacenters for safety.
+It will not remove any datacenters even if they are no longer in the cluster.
-If you want to remove datacenters while still supplying ``replication_factor``, explicitly zero out the datacenter you want to have zero replicas.
+If you want to remove datacenters while still supplying ``replication_factor``, explicitly set the replication factor of the datacenters you to remove to zero.

 An example of auto-expanding datacenters with two datacenters: ``DC1`` and ``DC2``::